 Moulds made up of fewer parts can be smaller and work in more constrained environments.
 It is also better able to withstand pressure.
 That being said, it is critical that the air in the mould ahead of injection is able to vent during the process.

-Rubber seals are better than 3D printed seals.
-However, their exposure to the metal alloy has to be minimised as they are compliant.
+Rubber seals are better than 3D printed seals, they provide better sealing owing to their compressibility but extended exposure to the liquid alloy should be minimised to prevent permanent deformation.

 Larger bore pipework (more than 1 inch) is more challenging for seals.
 This may be improved by use of a flux on the surface prior to injection.
 Careful removal of the mould plays a role in the effectiveness of the seal.